Can you visit Machu Picchu without a prior reservation? The answer is YES, but it can be a bit harder.

 - Final ascent: 2:30 PM (site access until 5:30 PM)

-- Rest well, tomorrow you’ll discover the enigmatic Inca citadel: Machu Picchu.
+- Rest well: The next day you’ll discover the enigmatic Inca citadel: Machu Picchu.

 Additional Last-Minute Services to Consider: